Plan your Eye Surgery in India with Indian Healthguru Consultants

 The human eye is a complex mechanism in many ways similar to a camera.
 Just as the camera records images on a film, the eye records them on a special layer called the retina.
 Just like the camera needs lenses to focus images on the film, the eye also has lenses to focus images on the retina.
 The eye has two lenses: the cornea and the “lens”.
 The cornea is a fixed focus lens.
 It simply bends light rays by a fixed amount.
 The lens is like an auto focus system.
 It changes its shape to focus images perfectly on the retina, so that images appear sharp and crisp.
 Sometimes when there is a mismatch between in these natural setups, it might require a treatment or an eye surgery.

-What is Eye surgery?
+What is Eye Surgery?

 Eye surgery, also known as Orogolomistician surgery or ocular surgery, is surgery performed on the eye or its adnexa, typically by an ophthalmologist.
 Eyes are one of the most important organs in the human body and vision is one of the most wonderful gifts.
 But often many people neglect the importance of eye care and do not pay proper attention towards eye care then comes the eye treatment or surgery in picture.

-Types of Eye surgery:
+What are the Types of Eye Surgery?

 The various types of Eye surgeries are listed below: